Slevinski/slevinski.github.io/series/formal-signwriting/entries/fsw-and-swu/technical-notes.md

 **FSW and SWU**
 Plain-text encodings, character sets, and conversion

-These technical notes collect compact notes behind the encoding layer.
+Implementation reference only.
+Read the companion technical paper for the conceptual account; use these notes when checking implementation details, conversion arithmetic, and encoding cautions.

+These technical notes are the implementation-oriented companion to the paper.
+They are the primary home for conversion arithmetic, range details, regex-level patterns, and encoding cautions that would overburden the main paper.

 ## 0. Quick examples